Jodenee/Voyager/docs/Webhook.md

 - content: The content for the message.
 - embeds: The embeds that'll be attached to the message.
-- queue: If to queue the request.
+- queue: Whether to queue the request.
 This will make sure the message is sent.
-- waitForMessage: If to wait for the message to be returned.
-This will return a message object.
+- waitForMessage: Whether to wait for the message to be returned.
+If this is set to true a Message or ThreadMessage object will be returned depending on where the message was sent.
-- optionalExecuteInfo: optional info for the request.
+- optionalExecuteInfo: Optional info for the request.

 ---
 <br>